mekairaw/ProductsAssignmentAPI/README.md

 - Finally proceed to run the solution.

 ## Unit and Integration Testing
 There are two more projects on this Solution for Unit and Integration testing respectively.
-To execute them, you must build the solution first, then go to the project, for example "ProductsAssignmentAPI.UnitTesting" and right-click, then select run tests.
+- To execute them, you must build the solution first.
+- Then go to the project, for example "ProductsAssignmentAPI.UnitTesting" and right-click.
+- Then select run tests.
-The same goes for Integration Testing.
+- The same goes for Integration Testing.
 Both tests should be successful.